 If you have maskne or sensitive skin, try a silk gaiter, like this one with adjustable ear loops for a better fit

 According to the University of California at Berkeley, fabrics used for neck gaiters or snoods are often thinner than materials used for standard cloth face masks.
 This means you will have improved breathability but a decreased ability to contain droplets that may spread the virus.

-It is recommended that if you wear a gaiter, you layer the fabric, or wear a standard protective face mask underneath.
+It is recommended that if you wear a neck gaiter, you layer the fabric, or wear a standard protective face mask underneath.
 There are also snoods made from antibacterial fabric, and even with filter pockets built in so you can add a disposable filter for extra protection.

 Of course, face masks offering the highest protection are N95 masks, which should be reserved for medical personnel or those who come in direct contact with people who are showing symptoms or have tested positive for COVID-19.

 RELATED: Face masks for eyeglasses wearers: Tips and tricks